 City rain barrels

 When they are available, the City's Water Treatment Plant sells 55-gallon repurposed barrels (see picture at right) for use as rain barrels for a nominal price per barrel.
 They are available on a limited basis to City of Round Rock water customers.
+These barrels are not eligible for the rebate.

 Currently, they are out of stock.
 Information will be posted when they are once again available, or contact the City's Water Laboratory at 512-218-5573 with questions.